henrybennett94/Blog-It/README.md

 <img src="staticfiles/images/readme_images/unit-test.png" alt="Unit test results" width="400" height="108">

 ### Resolved Bugs

-#### Comment Id Attribute

-An HTML validation error was detected for the comment_id attribute used on the <button> element in the post_detail.html template.

-Resolution:
-To ensure compliance with HTML standards, the attribute comment_id has been replaced with data-comment-id.
-Using the data- prefix provides valid custom attribute usage for the <button> element while preserving intended functionality.

 #### Paragraph Tag Validation
 An HTML validation error was identified in post_detail.html when using the W3C Validator, specifically involving an unclosed <p> tag within the post content section.